mikel-imaz/projects/_sources/intro.md

 # Welcome!

-Here you will find some of my data projects written in Python.
+Here you will find some of my data projects.
 Thanks for checking them out!